 Applicants may submit their CASPA application with two prerequisites in-progress.
-However, all admissions requirements, degree, and coursework prerequisites must be completed by December 31.
+However, all admissions requirements, degree, and coursework prerequisites must be completed by 31st of the application year.
 Applicants should be aware; some universities have lag times in producing official transcripts which could impact their ability to be considered for admission.